dashcommunity/proposal-dash-rpms/index.md

 ### Budget

+What is being asked is a modest offset.
+A small patronage, if you will.

 I use a personal linux machine (and virtualization), and several VPS instances for development, packaging, and testing.
 These have their cost, but it is not extreme.
 If accepted into the Fedora build system, some build costs will be